daaa57150/QDScraper/README.md

 ### It's super slow
 - Maybe it's due to [TheGamesDB](thegamesdb), sometimes it's down or just slow
 - Maybe md5 hashing is slow on your machine, only files lighter than 45Mb are processed but maybe that's already too much?
-You can overwrite this with the "-properties" option
+You can overwrite this with the **-properties** option
+- Each rom needs many http requests (4 to 15+), downloads a few images and resizes them
-- Maybe I made a mistake ;)
+- Maybe I made some mistakes ;)

 ### Some games are wrong
 Yes I know, it's performing searches mainly based on the rom name.
 There are a few things you can do to make the results better:
-- Use [sselph's scraper](sselph) first, his results are 100% correct (except for arcade games maybe, I think my descriptions and images are better)
+- Use [sselph's scraper](sselph) first, his results are 100% correct (I prefer my scaper for arcade games though, I think my descriptions and images are better in that case)
-- Use a known romset (NoIntro)
+- Use a known romset like NoIntro
 - Name your roms correctly, put every non-name parts in () or [] so it's not used during the search.
-	- Good example: "Bishi Bashi Special (E) [SLES-02537].bin" => will search for "Bishi Bashi Special"
+	- Good example: *Bishi Bashi Special (E) [SLES-02537].bin => will search for *Bishi Bashi Special*
-	- Bad example: "Bishi Bashi Special - Europe - SLES-02537.bin" => will search for "Bishi Bashi Special Europe SLES 02537"
+	- Bad example: *Bishi Bashi Special - Eu version - SLES-02537.bin* => will search for *Bishi Bashi Special Eu version SLES 02537*

-After all this, I'm sure sometimes there are still games that will be wrong, but hopefully everything is already one cut-and-paste command away.
+After all this, sometimes there are games that are still wrong, but hopefully everything is already a few cut-and-paste commands away.
-Look in the file named DUPES/DUPE-<your-rom>.xml, the other matches are there.
-Find the correct one and replace the entry in gamelist.xml with this one.
+Look in the file named *DUPES/DUPE-<your-rom>.xml*, the other matches are there.
+Find the correct one and replace the entry in
+*gamelist.xml* with it.
 Also move the image it references.

 ### What about RetroPie ?
 I don't know about RetroPie as I never used it, but if I understood it's basically the same thing, so maybe this is also suited for RetroPie or any Emulation Station based front-end

 ### Other issues
 If something goes wrong, you can use the issue function here on GitHub, and if I find some time I'll try to correct it.
 Always give me all the info so I can reproduce your bug.